Bajix/broccoli-importer/README.md

 > npm install broccoli-importer --save

-## Import external brocfile trees
+## Import trees heuristically

-For packages that contain a Brocfile in their directory, simply require those modules as you would normally, and `broccoli-importer` will take care of finding the Brocfile, and exporting a modified tree with relative paths.
-This offers a competitive, flexible standard for managing client side assets using npm.
+For packages that don't contain a Brocfile in their directory, `broccoli-importer` will heuristically determine a suitable strategy for exporting file trees.
+Authors can manually assist in this by either creating an `assets` folder, or defining `directories.assets` within package.json.

 ### `importTree(module)`

 `module` *{NodeJS Module ID}*

 ```javascript
 var importTree = require('broccoli-importer'),